Unified Implementation of Finite Element Methods involving Jumps and Averages in Matlab: Abstract

 \section{Abstract}

-We provide a unified implementation of the adaptive finite element methods for the Poisson equation in Matlab by combing the use of the software package varFEM.
-The design idea can be extended to other Galerkin-based methods, for example, the discontinuous Galerkin methods and the virtual element methods.
+We provide unified implementations of the finite element methods involving jumps and averages in Maltab by combing the use of the software package varFEM, including the adaptive finite element methods for the Poisson equation and the $C^0$ interior penalty methods for the biharmonic equation.
+The design ideas can be extended to other Galerkin-based methods, for example, the discontinuous Galerkin methods and the virtual element methods.